jeremenichelli/jeremenichelli.github.io/_posts/2016-04-25-object-literal-extensions-es2015.md

 classroom.violet_gray; // Object { firstName: 'Violet', lastName: 'Gray', age: 10 }
 ```

-This can come really useful while mapping an array into a new object structure for example.
+This can come really useful while mapping an array into a new object structure.

 ## Destructuring